Television in the Philippines: Restoration and expansion (1986–2007)

-ABC returned to broadcast on February 21, 1992.
-On August 9, 2008, ABC became TV5.

-IBC became a 100% government-owned station in the 1990s under a compromise agreement between PCGG and Roberto Benedicto; management and marketing were returned to the IBC Board of Directors.
+ABC resumed broadcasting on February 21, 1992, and was rebranded as TV5 on August 9, 2008.
+In the 1990s, IBC became a fully government-owned station under a compromise agreement between the PCGG and Benedicto, with management and marketing returned to the IBC Board of Directors.

-In 1998, ZOE TV was finally launched on channel 11.
-The channel was blocktimed by GMA Network in 2005 and was relaunched as QTV in November.
-The channel was again relaunched in February 2011, this time as GMA News TV.
-The channel was blocktimed by ABS-CBN in 2020 and was relaunched as A2Z in October.
+ZOE TV was launched on Channel 11 in 1998.
+The channel was block-timed by GMA Network in 2005—meaning GMA leased airtime and supplied its programming—and was relaunched as QTV later that year.
+It was relaunched as GMA News TV in February 2011 and, in 2020, was block-timed by ABS-CBN and relaunched as A2Z in October.

-During the mid-1990s to 2000s, many UHF stations were launched such as SBN 21, Studio 23, Net 25, Citynet 27, RJTV 29, CTV 31, UNTV 37, and NBC 41 among others.
+From the mid-1990s through the 2000s, numerous UHF stations were launched, including SBN 21, Studio 23, Net 25, Citynet 27, RJTV 29, CTV 31, UNTV 37, and NBC 41.

-Filipino shows began to be exported to other Asian and non-Asian countries.
-After the international success of Philippine television (with many TV dramas being broadcast to many countries), Eat Bulaga! became the first Philippine variety show to be franchised in another country, with its original franchise being Eat Bulaga!
+During this period, Philippine television programs began reaching international audiences.
+Eat Bulaga! became the first Philippine variety show to be franchised abroad, beginning with Eat Bulaga!
 Indonesia.

-Cable television was removed as a state responsibility in 1988, in keeping with the 1987 Constitution and the Aquino government policies.
-In this new atmosphere of privatized cable came what is today the cable firm Sky Cable, created in 1990.
-11 years later, Dream Satellite TV began operations as the country's first Direct-broadcast satellite television service, lasting until 2017.
+Cable television ceased to be a state responsibility in 1988, in line with the 1987 Constitution and Aquino administration policies.
+This shift led to the growth of private cable operators, including Sky Cable, established in 1990.
+In 2001, Dream Satellite TV began operating as the country’s first direct-broadcast satellite television service and continued until 2017.